kira-pitman/FowlWeather/README.md

 # WEATHER APP

 ## LET'S GET STARTED
+git clone SSH
 npm install
-npm run
+npm run dev

 OR

 Visit the deployed app here (url to come!)

 ## PURPOSE
 I wanted to have a play around with external API's again, and try to make a weather app - I haven't done any location based API's or apps before so wanted to explore the data structure and the information given in these APIs.
 I also wanted to learn a bit more about including animations into websites using three.js / react three fiber, as never got a proper deep dive during my final group project!
+Thought it would also be fun to have it fowl themed e.g. geese, ducks, etc... responding to weather forecasts!

 ## MVP
 Lets user look at different locations weather forecast for the day
 Is fully accessible in the Front End
-Have three.js modeled images for weather forecast i.e. rainy cloud, ice cream and sun, twirling tornado etc...
+Have three.js modeled images for weather forecast i.e. goose with rainjacket, chicken holding ice cream in the sun, duck under clouds, turkey in tornado etc...

 ## STRETCH
 Has minimum 75% serverside testing coverage